NOTIFICATION OF RIGHTS UNDER FERPA

 - Parent – natural parent, a guardian, or an individual acting as a parent in the absence of a parent or a guardian

-- Step parents have FERPA rights if living with one of the natural parents
+- Step-parents have FERPA rights if living with one of their natural parents.

-- Once a student turns 18 all FERPA rights transfer from the parents to the eligible student unless dependent student, incapacitated student etc.
+- Once a student turns 18, all FERPA rights transferred from the parents to the eligible student are a dependent student, incapacitated student etc.

 What are Not Educational Records?

 - Law Enforcement Records